A version of this article was first published April 5, 2007.

-Drawing on the success of their international Irish dance revue, producers Moya Doherty and John McColgan take what was successful about their Riverdance — the precision foot-stomping, knee-bending and leg-swinging of Irish dance — and inject it into a plot-driven musical about a Shakespeare-era lady chieftain named Grace O'Malley.
+Drawing on the success of their international Irish dance revue, producers Moya Doherty and John McColgan took what was successful about their Riverdance — the precision foot-stomping, knee-bending and leg-swinging of Irish dance — and injected it into a plot-driven musical about a Shakespeare-era lady chieftain named Grace O'Malley.

 Alain Boublil and Claude-Michel Schönberg's windswept romantic epic at the Hilton Theatre is directed by Tony winner Frank Galati (The Grapes of Wrath), with musical staging by his Ragtime collaborator Graciela Daniele, who was brought onto the project after the fall 2006 Chicago world premiere.

-Fraser, making his Broadway debut, characterized the show this way in a Playbill.com interview: "I suppose succinctly I would say The Pirate Queen is a love story set against the backdrop of historical duel between two women of extraordinary power when women weren't used to having that power.
-There's two main plots there, if you will: the love story between myself and Grace, and that struggle between Grace and Elizabeth.
-So they're two fascinating stories and they interweave very, very closely and very, very fascinatingly."
+Hadley Fraser, making his Broadway debut as the title character's love interest, characterized the show this way: "I suppose succinctly I would say The Pirate Queen is a love story set against the backdrop of historical duel between two women of extraordinary power when women weren't used to having that power.
+There's two main plots there, if you will: the love story between myself and Grace, and that struggle between Grace and Elizabeth I. So they're two fascinating stories and they interweave very, very closely and very, very fascinatingly."

 What's new to the show since last fall?